MRA accused of steamrolling sand mining approval

-Derrick Ong also claims to have another strong connection to Papua New Guinea; according to media reports, he likes to represent himself as PNG’s Honorary Consul General in Singapore.
-The PNG government, however, strongly denies that any such position exists, “no one has been appointed” and “Singapore law and policy does not permit appointment of a consul-general”.
+Derrick Ong also claims to have another strong connection to Papua New Guinea; according to media reports, he is PNG’s Honorary Consul General in Singapore.
+The PNG government, however, has denied that any such position exists.
+According to Foreign Minister Rimbink Pato, “no one has been appointed” and “Singapore law and policy does not permit appointment of a consul-general”.

 As well as being Papua New Guinea’s Honorary Consul General in Singapore, Derrick Ong has some powerful political friends in PNG and in Madang in particular.